Course Outline

 Development Frameworks for Building Microservices

-- Case study: Transitioning a monolithic application to three core microservices
+- Case study: Migrating a monolithic application to three core microservices to improve performance and manageability

 Setting up a Spring Cloud Development Environment